ShawnO86/cardGames/README.md

 This is a work in progress.

-Currently, the application will create a 52 card deck as an array and deal seven cards from it for two players.
+Currently, the application will create a 52 card deck as an array and deal two cards from it for two players.

 Each card in the deck array is an object representing each {suit, face}.
 Every card dealt is removed from the deck array and pushed to a hand array.